runtimeverification/erc20-semantics/erc20.md

 Unfortunately, ERC20 leaves several corner cases unspecified, which makes it inadequate to use in the formal verification of token implementations.
 ERC20-K is a complete formal specification of the ERC20 standard.
-Specifically, it is a *formal executable semantics* of a *completion of the ERC20 standard*, using the [K framework](http://kframework.org).
+Specifically, it is a *formal executable semantics* of a *refinement of the ERC20 standard*, using the [K framework](http://kframework.org).

 ERC20-K clarifies what data (accounts, allowances, etc.) are handled by the various ERC20 functions and the precise meaning of those functions on such data.